 Lithium batteries are now the preferred energy source to power a variety of consumer products - from mobile phones, to children’s toys, and even vehicles.
 However, lithium batteries are dangerous goods, and can pose a serious safety risk if not prepared in compliance with the transport regulations, and the shipment of lithium batteries by air is a very fast growing, but sometimes very complicated process (in 2009, 3.3 billion Li-ion batteries were transported by air, and this is expected to rise to 8 billion per year by 2020).

-This one-day, examined, course covers these items in far greater detail than the run-of-the-mill IATA course, and is specifically designed for those shipping lithium ion or lithium metal batteries as both fully-regulated or partially exempted packages (i.e. Section II shipments).
+This one-day, examined, course covers these items in far greater detail than the run-of-the-mill IATA course, and is specifically designed for those shipping lithium ion or lithium metal batteries as both fully-regulated or partially exempted packages (i.e. Section II shipments), and includes "bulk", "packed with..." and "contained in..." arrangements.
 It is kept fully updated to account for changes in the Regulations.
-We can easily add the requirements for road and sea transport if required also.
+We can easily add the requirements for road and sea transport too if required.

-As always, these courses can be hosted on your own premises, or at our training centre in Southampton.
+As always, these courses can be hosted on-site at your own premises, or at our training centre in Southampton.

 It covers such subjects as: